NguyenPhuDuc307/get-started-dotnet-mvc/README.md

 - [x] Work with a database.
 - [x] Implement CRUD.

-If you do not have a development environment, you can refer to [Install .NET and SQL Server environment in Visual Studio Code](https://github.com/NguyenPhuDuc307/install-dotnet-sql-server).
+If you do not have a development environment, you can refer to [Part 1: Install .NET and SQL Server environment in Visual Studio Code](https://github.com/NguyenPhuDuc307/install-dotnet-sql-server).

 ## Install .NET